 A health care organization's server virtualization implementation should start small, with noncritical applications that do not affect patient care, suggested Todd Bruni, director of identity and configuration management at Christus Health in Irving, Texas.
-(In a related tip, Bruni and two other health IT professionals provide advice on
+(In a related tip, Bruni and two other health IT professionals provide advice on developing a virtualized environment in a health care setting.

 Over time, the more advanced -- and consolidated -- an organization's virtual environment gets, the closer it gets to creating a private cloud.